marco76/marco76.github.io/_posts/2018-07-24-angular-master-detail-table.md

 I personally enjoy using it for company solutions but I'm not sure I would choose Material for a public website.

 If somebody is blocked trying to solve the same problem here he can find some code fragments.
-The full code is not open source at the moment (need some work).

 Call on the cell that open the template: